calaldees/teachingWorkshops/teacherEducation/_session_meta.md

 * GCSE with Barton Court
 * Outreach work with Department of Computing (practical activities), STEM Hub days - AI in curriculum
 * Upcoming ChatGTP to plan lessons and scrutinise them - how students can harness this technology

+How do you know your mentors are good
+* Trainee feedback SPEF
+* Visits + early imrpessions
+* SAL + PM
+* eportfolio
+* Deselect

+TODO:
+What CPD do I do as a subject specialist to know I am sufficient NCCE certificates
+Trained facilitator
+Conferences

+Ambisious Curricum
+* Involve mentors in planning from visit 2!!!!!
+* REE (cross curricular) + SP (literature and reflection - prep for HOD in 5 years - plant the seeds) above just being in classroom
+* What have our trainees gone on to do? be? contribute?
+ECT?
+* KS5? (umbrella of secondary) - SEND (SEN WEEK), key stages, settings, school context (coastal, inner ciy, rural) - holistic in nature - Contrasting placement in kent gives huge range - Teach in ANY school!!!
+    * TODO: design with course/school parteners
+* PPD - days - gp day -